What is the mission of Boston Health Care for the Homeless Program (BHCHP)?

 BHCHP does use volunteers in a number of ways throughout our program, from greeting patients at our clinic sites to running patient activities in our medical respite program.
-To learn more about individual and group opportunities, click here.
+Learn more about individual and group volunteer opportunities.

 Why do homeless people need their own health care program?

 Homelessness exposes those in crowded shelters to communicable diseases such as tuberculosis and influenza, complicates the management of chronic illnesses such as diabetes, AIDS and asthma, and makes health care harder to access.
 The obstacles and barriers to health care can be overwhelming for those living in abject poverty without the safety and stability of a home.
 Health care becomes a distant priority amid the daily search for food, clothing and shelter.
 Language and transportation barriers prevent access.
 Mainstream health care too often subjects homeless people to substandard treatment—a result of the complexity of their needs and the stigma associated with homelessness.

 BHCHP is unique in its capacity for providing health care to those enduring the turmoil of homelessness.
 BHCHP’s patients receive care from providers experienced with their medical complexity and respectful of their struggles.
 Because we provide care in settings where homeless people receive food and shelter, our patients have access to high quality health care that would otherwise be elusive and unattainable.